narkissbv/twitch-vue-boilerplate/README.md

   }
 ```

-Once built, and deployed on Twitch, set the `Life Config Path` to `broadcaster.html`.
+Once built, and deployed on Twitch, set the `Live Config Path` to `broadcaster.html`.

 ## Project setup
 ```